AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 - First, the property may be unprovable because some assertion is missing in the code.
-In particular, this can be induced by the modularity of the analysis which causes the tool to only retain explicitly annotated properties.
+In particular, this can be induced by the modularity of the analysis which causes the tool to only know explicitly written properties about some data.

 - Second, there may also be some missing information in the logical model of the program used by GNATprove.
+This is the case for example for the content of string literals.

-This is especially likely for difficult to support features such as floating-point arithmetic or string literals.
+Let's look at the case where the code and the specification are correct, but there is some missing information.
 As an example, the verification generated by GNATprove for the postcondition of ``Increase`` is unprovable.

 .. code:: ada